raiskumar/c2m/README.md

 $./c2m cluster

+get cluster details - ip:8091/pools/default
+get cluster details and also the name of bucket and vBucketMap as well - ip:8091/pools/default/buckets (it gives everyting which pervious one gives)

 ------https://forums.couchbase.com/t/monitoring-alerts-through-api-or-cli/893
 The health check of the whole cluster can be gotten by doing a curl against http://(ip_address):8091/pools/default/ ... remember to pass username and password.